huggingface/blog/document-ai.md

 DocVQA is typically evaluated using the Average Normalized Levenshtein Similarity (ANLS) metric.
 For more details regarding this metric, we refer to [this guide](https://rrc.cvc.uab.es/?ch=11&com=tasks).
 The current state-of-the-art on the DocVQA benchmark that is open-source is [LayoutLMv3](https://huggingface.co/docs/transformers/model_doc/layoutlmv3) which achieves an ANLS score of 83.37.
 However, this model consists of a pipeline of OCR + multimodal Transformer.

-Nwever models such as [Donut](https://huggingface.co/docs/transformers/model_doc/donut) and [Idefics2](https://huggingface.co/docs/transformers/model_doc/idefics2) solve the task in an end-to-end manner using a single Transformer neural network, not relying on OCR.
+Nwever models such as [Donut](https://huggingface.co/docs/transformers/model_doc/donut), [LLaVa-NeXT](https://huggingface.co/docs/transformers/model_doc/idefics2) and [Idefics2](https://huggingface.co/docs/transformers/model_doc/llava_next) solve the task in an end-to-end manner using a single Transformer-based neural network, not relying on OCR.
 Impira hosts an [exciting Space](https://huggingface.co/spaces/impira/docquery) that illustrates LayoutLM and Donut for DocVQA.

 Visual question answering is compelling; however, there are many considerations for successfully using it.
 Having accurate training data, evaluation metrics, and post-processing is vital.
 For teams taking on this use case, be aware that DocVQA can be challenging to work properly.
 In some cases, responses can be unpredictable, and the model can “hallucinate” by giving an answer that doesn't appear within the document.
 Visual question answering models can inherit biases in data raising ethical issues.
 Ensuring proper model setup and post-processing is integral to building a successful DocVQA solution.
 </div>